swift-server/guides/docs/concurrency-adoption-guidelines.md

 Do not expect NIO to suddenly become “more async”, NIO’s inherent design principles are about performing small tasks on the event loop and using Futures for any async operations.
 The design of NIO is not expected to change.
 It is crucial to its high performance networking design.
 Channel pipelines are not expected to become “async”.

 The NIO team will however use the chance to remove deprecated APIs and improve some APIs.
 The scope of changes should be comparable to the NIO1 → NIO2 version bump.
-If your SwiftNIO code compiles today with out warnings, chances are high that it will continue to work without modifications in NIO3.
+If your SwiftNIO code compiles today without warnings, chances are high that it will continue to work without modifications in NIO3.

 After the release of NIO3, NIO2 will see bug fixes only.